exoscale/terraform-provider-exoscale/docs/resources/sks_cluster.md

 * `name` - (Required) The name of the SKS cluster.
 * `description` - The description of the SKS cluster.
 * `service_level` - The service level of the SKS cluster control plane (default: `"pro"`).
 Can only be set during creation.
-* `version` - The Kubernetes version of the SKS cluster control plane (default: latest version available from the API).
+* `version` - The Kubernetes version of the SKS cluster control plane (default: latest version available from the API; `exo compute sks versions` for reference).
 Can only be set during creation.
 * `cni` - The Kubernetes [CNI][cni] plugin to be deployed in the SKS cluster control plane (default: `"calico"`).
 Can only be set during creation.
 * `exoscale_ccm` - Deploy the Exoscale [Cloud Controller Manager][exo-ccm] in the SKS cluster control plane (default: `true`).
 Can only be set during creation.
 * `metrics_server` - Deploy the [Kubernetes Metrics Server][k8s-ms] in the SKS cluster control plane (default: `true`).
 Can only be set during creation.